 As you can see in the top photo, my mung bean sprouts are all curly, not thick and straight stalked like you'd find in the market.
 The way to get mung beans to have long, straight, thick roots is to sprout them in a container that allows them to keep that posture.
 Like a tray where they can stand tall and grow upright.
 I personally don’t worry about doing it this way.
 I grow mine in 1/2 gallon jars and they get curly because they're all jumbled in there.

-The last picture is of my last sprouted garbanzo beans.
+And this last picture is of my last sprouted garbanzo beans.
 Truth be told, they got older than I intended.
 The tails are beyond the 1/4-inch that I prefer, but as with all sprouts, this is a matter of preference.
 There are no rules about when is the best time to eat sprouts.
-Unless you consider the rule not to eat anything if it is spoiled, in which case, a simple smell test can let you know that.
+Unless you consider the rule not to eat anything if it is spoiled, in which case, a simple smell test can let you know that. 😉

 How do I use the sprouts?
 Well, mostly in salads, such as in this salad.
 You can also sprout other beans, such as kidney beans or pinto beans.
 Add them raw to salads or in soups.
 See Four (4) Yummy Ways to Use Sprouted Beans for more information and ideas.